The Best Ad Blockers for Firefox 2026

 View More

-Surfshark CleanWeb is our top pick due to its overall value and performance.
-CleanWeb comes bundled with Surfshark VPN, one of the top-rated virtual privacy networks on the market.
-That means you get ad blocking plus a host of other security features, like anonymous browsing and more.
+Surfshark CleanWeb is the best ad blocker for Firefox due to its overall value and performance.
+CleanWeb comes bundled with Surfshark VPN, which is one of my top VPN recommendations.
+With Surfshark, you can get efficient ad blocking, anonymous browsing, email masking, and more.

-Learn more about why we selected these five ad blockers for Firefox.
+Read on to learn more about why I selected these five ad blockers for Firefox.

 In this article